incari/MadMax-Gas-Stations/README.md

 The app maintains the timestamp of the last data request.
 And is used to determine whether it's time to simulate new data or return the previous value.

 Refresh: How often do the fetching new data.

 Update: How often the data change.

-### UI
+### Frontend / UI

-On the UI side, it display a table that show the prices of each bottle side on each station.
+On the UI side, it display a table that show the prices of each bottle size on each station.
 Calculating the total price for the amount required and highlighting it.
 This way the user can easily identify the best station to go.

 Working with tables in mobile view is always hard, so I decided to hide the info of each liter price and display the relevant information, the name of the station and the total price.

+It have mainly two components:
+- The Number input reused in the amount of liter requested and in the controls previously commented

+- Plus the table component that has the header and row that handle the data for each station and a Skeleton while loading.

+In the table header, a small numbers appears next to the bottle size showing how many of this bottles the user will require.